IIT-LAND/reval_clustering/docs/source/code_description.rst

 Useful functions that can be used on their own are also available.
-In particular, ``reval.utils.kuhn_munkres_algorithm`` is an implementation of the Kuhn-Munkres algorithm (Kuhn, 1955; Munkres, 1957), that performs consistent permutation of predicted labels in order to minimize the misclassification error with respect to true labels.
+In particular, ``reval.utils.kuhn_munkres_algorithm`` is an implementation of the Kuhn-Munkres algorithm (Kuhn, 1955; Munkres, 1957), that performs consistent permutation of predicted labels in order to minimize the misclassification error with respect to true labels. ``reval.utils.compute_metrics`` takes as input clustering and classification labels and returns classification metrics, such as F1 score, accuracy and Matthews correlation coefficient for generalization.

 Kuhn, H. W. (1955).
 The Hungarian method for the assignment problem. *Naval research logistics quarterly*, 2(1‐2), 83-97.